hansemannn/titanium-pusher/ios/Carthage/Checkouts/pusher-websocket-swift/README.md

 ### Global events

-You can attach behaviour to these events regardless of the channel the event is broadcast to.
+You can attach behavior to these events regardless of the channel the event is broadcast to.

 #### Swift